-- children who can't share because of a disability or medical condition
+- a couple or children who cannot share because of a disability or medical condition

-You can find out the total number of bedrooms that your household is entitled to using the online bedroom entitlement calculator and compare this to the actual number of bedrooms in the property to work out whether you will be under-occupying the property.
+You can find out the total number of bedrooms that your household is entitled to using a online bedroom entitlement calculator and compare this to the actual number of bedrooms in the property to work out whether you will be under-occupying the property.

 What happens if I can't pay?